shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Gra!
 You dimwit!
 You led Astalir right to us!”

-“Reesu, I didn’t want to tell you this, but I don’t want to go with you.”
+“Reesu, I don’t know how to tell you this, but I don’t want to go with you.”

 Reesu slapped him.
 “I already knew that!”
 She crossed her arms and pouted.
 “But you didn’t have to say it out loud…”

 “It’s ok, Reesu.
-I’ll just forget this ever happened and we can go back to being friends again.
+I’ll just forget that this ever happened and we can go back to being friends again.
 Astalir and I will continue the mission, and—”

 “No!”
 Reesu yelled.
 “You and Astalir aren’t doing anything together!
 You and *I* are going to do stuff together!”